OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 ### Modify `_fetchFromRemoteService` for your live remote service

-To modify the `_fetchFromRemoteService` function to run in your live remote service, make the following changes:
+To modify the `_fetchFromRemoteService` function to run in your live remote service, make the following changes.

 - Depending on your server platform (Node.js or others) map the client network call to this function.
 - Remove the `pause` function which simulates network latency as part of the mock.